 (You can’t downgrade the Delta business cards to the Delta Blue Card; the lowest they can go is the Delta Business Gold Card, which still has a US$99 annual fee.
 If you’re applying for one of the business cards, it’ll probably make sense to cancel after the first year is up, unless you see yourself flying with Delta with some regularity.)

-The Amex US Delta co-branded credit cards have bumped up their welcome bonuses until May 5, 2021 via the refer-a-friend channel.
+The Amex US Delta co-branded credit cards have bumped up their welcome bonuses until July 28, 2021.
+The personal offers appear to be available through the refer-a-friend channel, while the business offers are not.

 While these won’t be the most appealing offers (nor Delta SkyMiles the most appealing program) if your goal is to travel in international premium cabins, they do offer a backdoor method for the frequent Canadian domestic traveller to access up to four fixed-price award seats on every WestJet flight, similar to the old WestJet Member Exclusive fares.

-The sweet spot among the offers is probably the Delta Platinum Business Card, which lets you earn enough SkyMiles for seven transcontinental one-ways for only a net fee of only US$150 in the first year.
-The personal Delta Gold Card isn’t bad either, enough for almost six transcontinental one-ways along with a US$200 statement credit through the targeted Delta.com offer.
+The sweet spot among the offers is probably the Delta Platinum Business Card, which lets you earn enough SkyMiles for seven transcontinental one-ways for only a net fee of only US$50 in the first year.
+The Delta Gold Business Card isn’t bad either, enough for six transcontinental one-ways along with a US$200 statement credit and no first-year fee.

-Don’t forget, you can always top-up your Delta SkyMiles balance by transferring at a 1:0.75 ratio from Amex MR points or a 1:1 ratio from Amex US MR points.
+And don’t forget, you can always top-up your Delta SkyMiles balance by transferring at a 1:0.75 ratio from Canadian-issued Amex MR points, or a 1:1 ratio from Amex US MR points.